-The Chairman made reference to the radical plan to the most recent pilot to tackle bed-blocking.
-A press statement and separate statement of commitment to the stakeholders had been issued that morning (copies of which were circulated around the meeting).
+The Chairman made reference to the radical plan to tackle bed-blocking which had been the subject of a press statement and separate statement of commitment to the stakeholders that morning (copies of which were circulated around the meeting).
+Dr Holthof commented that the plan had been worked out before the start of the Transformation Plan and it was a good example of how Health and Social Care providers were working together to provide care for the patients.

-Dr Holthof gave his initial thoughts with regard to Oxfordshire and outlined his initial priorities.
-Firstly, he highlighted joint working (such as that already demonstrated with the pilot to address delayed transfer of care) as a top priority and that this will be a focus area to further strengthen work across all of the health and social care organisations.
-He commended the joint working already underway, to look at better ways to get patients back to their home from hospital as quickly as possible.
-He also stated that a priority area was to review the current activities that are undertaken at Oxford based hospital sites which could be better performed at the Horton General Hospital and other general hospitals in the broader region.
-Thirdly, he wanted to see the development of more highly specialised services at the John Radcliffe Hospital so that patients living in Oxfordshire, and those from further afield could be treated in Oxfordshire.
+Dr Holthof gave his initial thoughts with regard to Oxfordshire, one of which was that it had been a big commitment on the part of all Health and Social Care providers to look at better ways of going forward with their aim to get patients back to their home situation from hospital as quickly as possible.
+A further thought had been of the need to prioritise a review of which activities could be better performed at the Horton General Hospital and other general hospitals in the broader region, rather than at the Oxford sites.
+A third thought was that the John Radcliffe Hospital was a highly respected teaching hospital with a medical division that was first in the country and medical research that was first in the world.
+He wanted to see the development of more highly specialised services so that patients living in Oxfordshire, and those from further afield could be treated in Oxfordshire.

-A member commented that Banbury was an area that was growing fast and, although she was very pleased that patients would be treated closer to home, she wondered if there would be sufficient care home beds to accommodate this.
-Dr Holthof responded that if Oxfordshire was successful in commissioning enough care home beds to be turned into intermediate care beds, as part of the 'Rebalancing the System' project, then that would solve the long-standing delayed transfers for care (DToC) problem in Oxfordshire.
-He made reference to his first interaction with the community which had been with the action group 'Keep the Horton General' about when it was appropriate for patients to be treated locally.
+Cllr Surinder Dhesi, a local member for Banbury, commented that Banbury was an area that was growing fast and, although she was very pleased that patients would be treated closer to home, she wondered if there would be sufficient care home beds to accommodate this.
+Dr Holthof responded that if Oxfordshire was successful in commissioning enough hospital beds to be turned into intermediate care beds then that would solve the long-standing delayed transfers for care (DToC) problem in Oxfordshire.
+He made reference to his first interaction with the community which had been via discussion with the action group 'Keep the Horton General' about when it was appropriate for patients to be treated locally.
 He understood that travelling was an additional burden, adding that treatment at other acute trusts in, for example, Warwickshire, could also be an option, should it not be possible for them to be treated at the Horton for quality or safety reasons.

-Dr Holthof was asked if placing patients into intermediate care beds in distant localities would be at the expense of the needs of the families, and might therefore result in people having to go into a home.
-Dr Holthof responded that the intention was to get the patients home as soon as possible, complete with sufficient care plans.
-Andrew Stevens added that this had been measured as part of a trial last winter that had successfully provided sufficient home care beds.
-Members of the Committee were keen to understand the details off this pilot including its outcomes and AGREED that David Smith, Oxfordshire Clinical Commissioning Group, be asked to report on the findings to a special meeting of this Committee in December.
-This meeting will consider details of the pilot, including the numbers of beds (including where) had been commissioned and what supporting services had been agreed to support the community based care, together with a full range of performance measures to help assess the success of the pilot.
+Dr Holthof was asked if the placing of patients into intermediate care beds, would be at the expense of the needs of the families, and might therefore result in people having to go into a home.
+Dr Holthof responded that the intention was to get the patients home as soon as possible, complete with sufficient care plans in readiness.
+Andrew Stevens added that this had been measured as part of a recent trial and had been successful in that there had been sufficient home care beds.
+Members of the

+Committee were keen to understand the details off this pilot including its outcomes and AGREED that David Smith, Oxfordshire Clinical Commissioning Group, be asked to report on the findings to a special meeting of this Committee in December.
+Members were keen to understand how they found the beds and where they were - also where patients were going etc.